Arnau-66/S4.-API/README.md

 To stop watch mode: use `Ctrl + C`

-Open `index.html` directly in the browser (no need for a local server).
+Open `index.html` directly in the browser or use Live Server.

 ---